 HOW WEIGHT LOSS MEDICATIONS HACK THIS

-Medications like Ozempic can help regulate your caloric intake by acting on the areas of your brain that are in charge of your appetite.
+Medications can help regulate your caloric intake by acting on the areas of your brain that are in charge of your appetite.
 By biochemically decreasing your appetite, you will naturally eat less food and take in fewer calories.

 The meds will also slow down your digestion process, which increases your sense of satiety (fullness) and helps reduce cravings between meals.
 Essentially, you feel hungry less frequently, leading to a lower caloric intake.